Browse by Medical Category

 Before your appointment for a CT, please print and complete the Patient Procedure Screening Form.

-Massachusetts General Hospital Imaging provides PET-CT services on the Mass General main campus and at Mass General Imaging Chelsea.
+Massachusetts General Hospital Imaging provides PET-CT services on the Mass General Imaging - Boston, Mass General Imaging - Chelsea and Mass General/North Shore Center for Outpatient Care in Danvers.
 No matter which facility you come to, our staff places priority on making your journey through the imaging process comfortable, safe, and successful.
 All images are read by a radiologist with specialty expertise in the area of the body being studied.

 PET-CT in depth

 A PET-CT exam combines two types of scans to help pinpoint abnormal activity in the body.

 A PET (positron emission tomography) scan creates an image of your body's metabolic activity and shows the rate at which your body's cells break down and use sugar (glucose).
 This is done by injecting a small amount of radioactive material (FDG) into your blood stream and waiting for it to disperse to the area of focus.
 The PET scan is then performed to detect the radioisotope and creates an image on the computer screen.A CT (computed tomography) scan is a noninvasive medical test that uses special X-ray equipment to produce multiple images or pictures of the inside of the body and a computer to join them together in cross-sectional views of the area being studied.

 A PET-CT combines the functional information from a PET scan with the anatomical information from a CT scan.
 When a CT scan is superimposed over a PET scan, doctors can pinpoint the exact location of abnormal activity.
 They can also see the level and extent of that activity.
 Even when an abnormal growth is not yet visible on a CT scan, the PET scan may show the abnormal activity.